WW2 Civil Defence Uniforms, Insignia, Helmets and Equipment

 ARP / Civil Defence Bluette Overalls - ARP Pattern Number 41

 The inferior quality of the overalls was quickly discovered though.
 During the various blitzes on British cities during late 1940 it was found that rescue and first aid squads would often rip or damage the garment during their work.
-It quickly became apparent that a more durable uniform would be required - this was to be the serge battledress - and was issued for the remainder of the second world war.
+It quickly became apparent that a more durable uniform would be required – this was to be the serge battledress – and was issued for the remainder of the second world war.
+However, the bluette overalls continued to be issued to Fire Guards and water pump handlers.

-For women a calf-length wrapover coat - known as Overall, ARP Pattern 47 - was issued.
+For women a calf-length wrapover coat – Overall, ARP Pattern 47 – was issued.
 Made in dark blue denim bluette it had an open shawl collar, a single path pocket on the right and button cuffs, The coat had a similar ARP badge sewn to the left upper breast.
 A warden's coat for ladies was also made.

 For reproduction bluette overalls visit the re-enacting page.